microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-actuator.md

     python3 app.py
     ```

-    You should see light values being output to the console.
+    Light values will be output to the console.

     ```output
     pi@raspberrypi:~/nightlight $ python3 app.py